maxgalli/StatsStudies/ExercisesForCourse/EFT/EFT.md

 ### Task 5 - A

-From this moment on, if you built your $\chi^2$ machinery in a general enough way, you should be able to throw in the fit arbitrary amounts of WCs and cross section measurements.
-Perform the same fits as before, but in this case include also measurements and parametrizations for the other two decay channels ($H \rightarrow ZZ$ and $H \rightarrow WW$).
-Do your scans change significantly?

-### Task 6 - A

-Now use the three decay channels provided and fit together all the four above mentioned Wilson coefficients.
+Now fit together all the four above-mentioned Wilson coefficients.
 How do your 1D scans look like?
 Can you manage to make them cross the horizontal line at 1 in order to obtain a 68\% CL?

-### Task 7 - A++++
+### Task 6 - A++++

-The effect that you see in task 6 comes from the fact that the coefficients are largely correlated.
+The effect that you see in task 5 comes from the fact that the coefficients are largely correlated.
 In order mitigate this problem, a technique called **Principal Component Analysis** (PCA) is used in order to find the linear combinations of Wilson coefficients that are mostly constrained by data.

 This task is very advanced, but if you are interested in the topic and want to implement one yourself for your project ask the TA!